vaishnavibhojak1005/githubprofile/README.md

 # 💫 About Me:
 My name is Vaishnavi Bhojak, and I am pursuing a Bachelor’s degree in Computer Science Engineering with a specialization in Data Science.
 I aspire to become a professional Data Engineer and later pursue a Master’s degree in Data Science.
 I have a strong passion for working with diverse datasets and deriving meaningful insights from them.
-Currently, I am enhancing my technical skills in Python, SQL, PyTorch, React.js, and Artificial Intelligence/Machine Learning, with a focus on Large Language Models (LLMs) and Natural Language Processing (NLP).
+Currently, I am enhancing my technical skills in Python, SQL, PyTorch, React.js, and Artificial Intelligence/Machine Learning, with a focus on Large Language Models (LLMs) and Natural Language Processing (NLP)